aayushkarki682/get-it-all/README.md

 ### *Trying to make a simple web application where user can*
-* login and post status and images.
+* login and post status and images (done)
-* User can also look other user posts
+* User can also look other user posts (done)
-* User would be able to like and comment on posts **remaining
+* User would be able to like and comment on posts  (comment done) **like functionality remaining
 * User would also be able to send the friend request **remaining
-* Spring Security added
+* Spring Security added **login and logout action of spring security added

 ## Since we are solely focusing on back end web development and this is a fresh start
 We will be focusing solely on back end.
 After successful completion, front end will have all our time